Is life insurance worth it?

 What happens if someone dies without life insurance?

-If you die without having a life insurance policy in place, how would your loved ones cope financially without the contribution you make to your family, whether that be financially or otherwise?
+If you die without having a life insurance policy in place, how would your loved ones cope without you, whether that be financially or otherwise?
 Depending on your family’s circumstances, they would have to find funds from elsewhere in order to cover the costs of living.
 However, if you have a life insurance policy in place should you pass away, the payout from a valid claim would help with the following:

 Is Legal & General Life Insurance worth it?